CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 ### Configure a Route Map

-The following example commands configure a route map called ???
+The following example commands configure a route map called metric that sets the metric to 50 for all traffic on swp51 and sets the metric to 70 for all traffic on swp52:

 {{< tabs "TabID73 ">}}